mrdiamond12312/adventure-land-scripts-backup/README.md

 ## How Merchant works

-- Listening for cm (if the inventory is full or thhe merchant has another ongoing duty, these cm will be ignored)
+- Listening for cm (if the inventory is full or the merchant has another ongoing duty, these cm will be ignored)

   - To buy potion/desired elixir and deliver it to fighters
   - To collect items from fighters if they're out of space in inventory
   - To buff `mcluck`

 - Automating (This won't be counted as duty; the cm listener is now the top priority)

   - Move back to town and open the vendor if there's no action at the moment (current location at `main` near the compounding bench for the convenience of doing other things at the `main` map)
   - Exchange exchangables at Xyn
   - Selling items from the `sellAble` array defined in `basic_function`
   - Upgrade upgradables to +8, and if their tier is below `rare` or 2